 Oh!
 And fill up your gas tank before leaving the main road.
 We may or may not have coasted into town on fumes later that day.

 Day 8: Ziplining

 Now that we are home I can safely say that we saved our biggest adventure for last.
-You can read more about about to expect in this post, but if you’re looking to splurge on one thing during your trip to Costa Rica with kids, it should be this.
+You’ll want to read more about about to expect in this post, but if you’re looking to splurge on one thing during your trip to Costa Rica with kids, it should be this.
 The cost is $85 per person and includes transportation and lunch.

 When anyone asks my boys about our trip this is the thing they talk about most.
 We chose to go with a company called Canopy Safari out of Quepos (same area as Manuel Antonio) and I would highly recommend them.
 The guides were professional, friendly, and treated my kids like family.

 One of our guides even offered to carry my sleeping 5 year old to the shuttle bus at the end of our tour.